Saving & Spending Home & Auto

 Monkey Business/Adobe repairing burst water pipe

-The best way to keep home maintenance costs down is to invest in maintenance.
+Investing in maintenance is the best way to keep home maintenance costs down.
 The best way to avoid wasting money is to proactively address an issue rather than waiting for it to bubble up and need immediate remediation.

-But the amount of maintenance required can seem overwhelming.
-That’s why sticking to a month-by-month schedule can help you stay on track and get ahead of homeowner problems before they become a problem.
+However, the amount of maintenance required can seem overwhelming.
+That's why sticking to a month-by-month schedule can help you stay on track and prevent homeowner problems before they become problems.

 info